conradtchan/jobmon/README.md

 systemctl start jobmon
 ```

 The backend generates gzip'd JSON files at `/var/spool/jobmon`.
-These JSON files are read by the web app.
+These JSON files are read by the web app (forwarded through the web server).

 To test one cycle without writing anything to a file:
 ```